obreitwi/asfa/README.md

 ![][gif-send]

-Transfer files from the command line by uploading them to your webserver and send the link instead.
+Instead of email attachments or direct file transfers, upload files from the command line to your webserver and send the link instead.
-The link prefix of variable length is then generated from the checksum of the uploaded file.
+The link prefix is generated from the uploaded file's checksum.
-Hence, it is non-guessable (only people with the correct link can access it) and does not change if the same file gets uploaded twice.
+Hence, only people with the correct link can access it.

 Comes with a few convenience features: